Intranet design and planning

 NEXUS OF INTRANET SUCCESS

-I’ve been known to say that the intranet is not a technology system or IT project, nor is it a communications vehicle or channel; the intranet is a business system that should represent and support all areas of the business.
+The intranet is not a technology system or IT project, nor is it a communications vehicle or channel; the intranet is a business system that should represent and support all areas of the business.
 In fact, the intranet is really only one part technology, and many parts people and process (including planning, governance, content, etc.).

 The model therefore visually depicts the significant importance of people.
 Ironically, the engagement of both senior management and end users are critical tasks during the Planning of an intranet (specifically, the Assessment and Planning phases of Prescient Digital Media’s intranet project methodology depicted below).